Southbank-Centre/SC-app-blog/README.md

 Add **SC-app-blog** to the dependency list in **[YourAppName].module.js**

 ### Step 3
-Add the app.blog and app.blogList states to your app:
+Add the app.blogSingle and app.blogList states to your app:

-    .state('app.blog', {
+    .state('app.blogSingle', {
       url: '/blog/:blogAlias',
       views: {
         '@': {